Claptrap-Engineering/Mididuino/README.md

 Solder the two pinheader sockets in the top holes at the back of the board, leaving the two holes open at the bottom, (when looking at the board in such a way so the printed R potmeter values are in normal reading order) So that the arduino can be clicked into the sockets at the back of the board.
 See the images folder for reference pictures.

+Din plug pinout (see pinout image in pcb image folder)

+Connect pin 1 of the jumpers with pin 5 of the din plug (signal) Connect pin 2 of the jumpers with pin 2 of the din plug (ground) Connect pin 3 of the jumpers with pin 4 of the din plug (5v)